RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

         - – What happened when you entered the bank?
       - Leading
         - – The last time you saw the woman was about noon?
-        - – The man was approx 180cm tall, wasn’t he ?
+        - – The man was approx 180cm tall, wasn't he ?
         - – Is it true that when you entered the bank, a shot was fired by the Accused ?
     - s 42 Leading Questions
       - A party may ask a leading question of a witness in cross-examination unless the court disallows the question or directs the witness not to answer it. (s 42(1) refers).